andrea-nisco/Deceptive-OAuth-Provider-Simulator/README.md

      ```
      dos2unix entrypoint.sh
      ```
-     (Make sure to run this in the repo folder)
+     Note: Run this command within the repository directory.

 ### Installation

-Now, let's build and run the simulator.
+Follow these steps to build and deploy the simulator.

-1. **Build the Docker Image**
+1. **Docker Image Construction**

-   Execute the following command to build the Docker image:
+   Use this command to construct the Docker image:
    ```
    docker build -t test .
    ```
-3. **Run the Docker Container**
+3. **Launching the Docker Container**

-   Time to bring our simulator to life!
-Run this command:
+   To initiate the simulator, execute:
    ```
    docker run -it -p 8080:8080 -v pgdata:/var/lib/postgresql/data -v keycloakdata:/opt/keycloak-23.0.1/standalone/data -v keycloak_creds:/opt/keycloak-23.0.1/credentials test -v
    ```
-## Voilà!
+## Conclusion

-You're all set!
-The Deceptive OAuth Provider Simulator is now operational and ready to serve as your digital guardian against cyber threats.
+The Deceptive OAuth Provider Simulator is now fully operational.
+It stands ready to serve as an advanced tool in your cybersecurity arsenal.

-If you encounter any issues or have questions, feel free to reach out to our team.
-Happy simulating, and thank you for contributing to a safer digital world!
+For any technical issues or inquiries, please contact our support team.
+We appreciate your commitment to enhancing digital security.